pwyq/LeetCode/round-3/README.md

 # Plan
 1. Do all easy problems of a particular tag first;
 2. After finishing all easy problems of one tag, move to next tag's easy problems and start current tag's medium-hard problems
+    - since more tags are done, I choose to do medium problems on tag basis.
+    - eg: do 1 medium tag A on day 1, 1 medium tag B on day 2... in a loop
 3. Repeat steps 1, 2

 # Example